octobercms/docs/3.x/extend/services/application.md

 #### Request Events

-You can register special events before a requested is routed using the `before` and `after` methods.
+You can register special events before a request is routed using the `before` and `after` methods.

 ```php
 App::before(function ($request) {